tendermint/tendermint/docs/rfc/rfc-015-abci++-tx-mutation.md

 #### No way of guaranteeing correct replacement

 If a user issues a transaction to the network and the transaction is replaced, the user has no guarantee that the replacement was correct.
-For example, suppose a set users issue transactions A, B, and C and they are all aggregated into a new transaction, D.
+For example, suppose a set of users issue transactions A, B, and C and they are all aggregated into a new transaction, D.
 There is nothing guaranteeing that D was constructed correctly from the inputs.
 The only way for users to ensure D is correct would be if D contained all of the